Oyemahak/Oyemahak/README.md

 ## 🌟 Fun Facts

-- **Professional Badminton Player** – Balancing design & sports like a pro!
+- **🏸 Professional Badminton Player** – Balancing design & sports like a pro!
-- **Adventure Lover** – Trekking & camping in the wild whenever I get the chance.
+- **🏕️ Adventure Lover** – Trekking & camping in the wild whenever I get the chance.

 ---

 Thanks for stopping by!
 Let’s create something amazing together! 😎